-- As the property failed to sell, it was sub-divided for auction, which again failed to sell, before the estate as a whole was acquired by Mariota, Dowager Countess Wilton in Autumn 1919.
-She sold the estate in two parcels in 1920. - The Hall and all of the land within the site allocation redline (and more to the south and east) was sold to Herbert Sidebottom in December 1920.
-Sidebottom was a racehorse breeder whose son Hugh was a trainer, so it is likely that the stud and racing stables use remained. - The land which belonged to Sidebottom is shown on the plan at Figure 3.5 which illustrates rights to water and electricity.
+- 16 - As the property failed to sell, it was sub-divided for auction, which again failed to sell, before the estate as a whole was acquired by Mariota, Dowager Countess Wilton in Autumn 1919.
+She sold the estate in two parcels in 1920. - The Hall and all of the land within the site (and more to the south, east and west) was sold to Herbert Sidebottom in December 1920.
+Sidebottom was 3.15 a racehorse breeder whose son Hugh was a trainer, so it is likely that the stud and racing stables use remained. - The land which belonged to Sidebottom is shown on the plan at Figure 3.5 which illustrates rights to water and electricity.